 Our Wetland Programme can provide funding and support to protect wetlands.
 This can include:

-- Fencing to exclude stock: Fencing is an effective way to prevent stock from entering wetlands thereby preventing contamination and water quality issues, as well as protecting stock from becoming bogged down.
+- Fencing to exclude stock: Fencing is an effective way to prevent stock from entering wetlands, preventing contamination and water quality issues, as well as protecting stock from becoming bogged down.

 - Pest plant control: Pest plants can be just as threatening as pest animals.
 Some species can grow quickly in wetlands, competing against native species for light, nutrients and space.

-- Planting - There are many types of native species that can be planted in wetlands.
-These plants can act as a filter, reducing the amount of nutrients and bacteria entering the water in surface runoff as well as providing important habitat and cover preventing the reinvasion of pest plants.
+- Planting: There are many types of native species that can be planted in wetlands.
+These plants provide important habitat and cover for indigenous species, preventing the reinvasion of pest plants They can also act as a filter, reducing the amount of nutrients and bacteria entering the water through surface runoff.
 It’s important you get the right plants for your wetland type and environmental conditions.

-- Advice - Our team can provide advice on the right indigenous species to plant in your area and wetland type.
-We can also offer support to identify species that are unsuitable for your wetland type and area, and are considered pest plants.
+- Advice: Our team can provide advice on the right indigenous species to plant in your wetland type and area.
+We can also offer support to identify species that are unsuitable for your wetland type and area and are considered pest plants.